kiarash99Naghavi/-mobile-qa-multiagent/report.md

-# Framework Selection Decision Memo

-## Chosen Framework: Custom Implementation with Google Gemini

-### Decision

-After evaluating available agent frameworks, I chose to implement a **custom multi-agent architecture** using Google's Gemini AI API rather than adopting a pre-built framework like Simular's Agent S or Google's Agent Development Kit (ADK).

-### Rationale

-**1. Direct Control Over Agent Orchestration**

-The mobile QA task requires precise coordination between three distinct agents (Supervisor, Planner, Executor) with specialized roles.
-A custom implementation provides:
-- Full control over agent communication patterns
-- Ability to implement domain-specific prompt engineering for each agent role
-- Flexibility to optimize the supervisor's verdict logic (distinguishing FAIL_ACTION vs FAIL_ASSERTION)

-**2. Simplicity and Maintainability**

-Pre-built frameworks introduce abstraction layers that may not align with our specific use case:
-- Agent S is optimized for general-purpose autonomous agents with memory and long-term planning
-- Google ADK focuses on production-scale agent deployment with complex state management
-- Our task requires a focused pipeline: Plan → Execute → Supervise, which is straightforward to implement directly

-**3. LLM Model Flexibility**

-Using Google Gemini's API directly allows:
-- Easy model swapping (Flash, Pro, experimental versions)
-- Direct access to multimodal capabilities (screenshot analysis)
-- Structured output generation for action planning
-- Cost optimization by choosing appropriate models for each agent role

-**4. Integration with Android Tooling**

-Mobile QA requires tight integration with ADB and Android UI automation:
-- Custom implementation allows seamless integration of ADB commands as tool primitives
-- Direct control over screenshot capture and UI XML parsing
-- Ability to implement mobile-specific recovery logic (popup handling, app resets)

-**5. Debugging and Transparency**

-A custom architecture provides:
-- Complete visibility into each agent's decision-making process
-- Detailed artifact saving at each step for post-mortem analysis
-- Easier debugging when tests fail or agents get stuck
-- No black-box framework behaviors to troubleshoot

-### Technical Implementation

-The implementation uses:
-- **Google Gemini API** (`google-genai` SDK) for LLM inference
-- **Structured JSON output** for action planning
-- **Multimodal prompting** (text + screenshots) for UI understanding
-- **ADB command-line tools** for device automation
+# Framework Selection Decision

+## Why Custom Implementation with Google Gemini

+After evaluating several existing agent frameworks (Simular's Agent S, Google ADK, LangChain Agents), I decided to build a custom multi-agent architecture using Google's Gemini AI API directly.

+### Reasoning

+**1. Better Control Over Agent Orchestration**

+The mobile QA testing workflow requires tight coordination between three specialized agents with very specific roles.
+Building this from scratch gave me:
+- Complete control over how agents communicate and hand off work
+- Ability to tune prompts specifically for each agent's responsibility
+- Flexibility to implement nuanced logic, like the Supervisor's ability to distinguish between FAIL_ACTION and FAIL_ASSERTION

+**2. Simplicity Over Abstraction**

+Most frameworks are built for more general use cases:
+- Agent S is designed for autonomous agents with memory and long-term planning capabilities
+- Google ADK targets production deployments with complex state management needs
+- My use case is simpler: Plan → Execute → Supervise.
+This linear pipeline doesn't need heavy abstractions

+**3. Direct Access to Gemini's Capabilities**

+Working directly with the Gemini API provided several advantages:
+- Easy to swap between models (Flash for speed, Pro for complex reasoning)
+- Straightforward multimodal prompting (feeding screenshots to the LLM)
+- Native structured output for action planning
+- Better cost control by selecting different models for different agents

+**4. Cleaner Android Integration**

+Mobile testing needs deep integration with Android tooling:
+- I could build ADB commands directly into the action primitives
+- Screenshot capture and UI XML parsing happen exactly when needed
+- Mobile-specific behaviors (popup handling, app state resets) are first-class features rather than workarounds

+**5. Easier Debugging**

+Without framework abstractions, debugging is more straightforward:
+- Full visibility into what each agent is thinking and doing
+- Artifacts saved at every step (screenshots, actions, verdicts)
+- When something fails, I know exactly where to look
+- No mysterious framework behaviors to reverse-engineer

+### Technical Stack

+The implementation consists of:
+- **Google Gemini API** via the `google-genai` SDK for LLM inference
+- **Structured JSON outputs** for action specifications
+- **Multimodal prompts** combining text instructions with screenshots
+- **ADB CLI** for Android device control
 - **XML parsing** for UI hierarchy analysis

 ### Trade-offs

-**Advantages:**
+**Benefits:**
-- Lightweight, minimal dependencies
+- Minimal dependencies and lightweight codebase
-- Full control over agent behavior
+- Complete control over all agent behaviors
-- Easy to extend and customize
+- Straightforward to extend and modify
-- Model-agnostic design (can swap to other LLM providers)
+- Not locked into any specific LLM provider

 **Limitations:**
-- No built-in memory or state persistence across test runs
+- No built-in memory across test runs (each test starts fresh)
-- Manual implementation of retry logic and error handling
+- Had to implement retry and error handling manually
-- Limited scalability compared to production frameworks
+- Won't scale to massive parallel test execution without additional work

-### Conclusion
+### Summary

-For the specific requirements of mobile QA automation, a custom implementation provides the right balance of simplicity, control, and flexibility.
-The straightforward supervisor-planner-executor pattern doesn't require the complexity of full-featured agent frameworks, while direct Gemini API access ensures optimal performance and cost-efficiency for the task.
+For this mobile QA automation project, building a custom solution made more sense than adopting a general-purpose agent framework.
+The supervisor-planner-executor pattern is simple enough that framework overhead would add complexity without clear benefits.
+Direct API access to Gemini provides the multimodal capabilities I need while keeping the implementation clean and maintainable.